trigger-segfault/trigger-segfault.github.io/_posts/2019-01-03-end-of-year-wrapup-2018-part-1.md

 ## Terraria Tools (Aug - September)

 In late 2017, I pumped out 7 different Terraira tools with different functionality.
-Although they were built in released in quick succession, I don't feel that any of them were really ruched.
+Although they were built in released in quick succession, I don't feel that any of them were really rushed.

 ### [Terraria Midi Player (Aug 9th)](https://forums.terraria.org/index.php?threads/terraria-midi-player-play-songs-through-terrarian-instruments.61257/)